Industrial buildings near a large body of water surrounded by hills, under clear skies.

 Tailings facilities exist in mining areas around the world.
 These facilities are historically well-managed with very few incidents; however, there have been failures, and from these failures we know that tailings incidents have the potential to have a significant impact on communities, local economies and the surrounding environment.
 As such, we take extensive measures throughout the mining life cycle, including planning, design, construction, operation and closure of our tailings facilities and commit to:

-• Managing tailings facilities in a manner that addresses risks, minimizes liabilities and reduces potential long term-impacts to surrounding communities and the environment
+• Managing tailings facilities in a manner that addresses risks, minimizes liabilities, and reduces potential long term-impacts to surrounding communities and the environment

 • Proactively and meaningfully engaging with Communities of Interest on the design, management, and review of tailings facilities, and incorporating local knowledge into decision making